LiamFallon213/University-2021-2022/Computer Science Theory/Computer Science Theory Notes.md

 A vertex cover is a set of vertices, such that all edges have and endpoint connecting to a member of the cover.

 **Independent Set: Given a graph G = (V,E) and integer k ≤ |V|, is there V' ⊆ V with |V'| ≥ k, m such that no 2 vertices ϵ V' are adajacent.**

+# 11/9/21

+ϕ = (x<sub>1</sub> ∨ x<sub>2</sub> ∨ x<sub>3</sub>) ∧ (¬x<sub>1</sub> ∨ ¬x<sub>2</sub> ∨ ¬x<sub>3</sub>) ∧ (¬x<sub>1</sub> ∨ x<sub>2</sub> ∨ x<sub>3</sub>)

+SAT = ϕ is satisfiable formula
+3SAT = ϕ is satisfiable formula with 3 variables per clause

+## NP complete problems

+If you can solve any NP complete problem in polynomial time, you can solve all NP problems in polynomial time.

+NP Complete problems
+- Vertex Covers
+- Independent Set
+- SAT
+- 3SAT

+If ∃ a polynomial time algorithm for a NP complete problem, or NP hard problem, that can be used to solve any NP problem in polynomial time.

+NP problems are usually decisions problem.

+### NP complete formal definition

+> A problem is in NP complete if it satisfies two contradictions
+> 1. B ∈ NP
+> 2. For every A ∈ NP, A ≤ <sub>p</sub> B.

+Polynomial Time Reduction
+- A reduces to B if A can be solved with a solver for B

+### Cook Levin Theorem

+Claim: SAT ∈ NP-complete
+Proof:

+# 11/16/21

+NP completeness

+ How to prove

+ 1. show in NP
+ 2. show it can solve a known NP-Complete problem

+ A clique is a completely connected subgraph

+### 3 sat -> clique Proof
+Let φ be a formula with k clauses.
+Generate an undirected graph G:

+for each clause ϕ, make a node for each literal.
+Make edge between every pair of nodes, except:

+1. Nodes in same clause
+2. nodes that are negations of eachother
+3.